F-Secure Virus Descriptions : Swen [Summary] | [Disinfection] | [Detailed Description] | [Detection]

 Propagation via IRC channels

 The worm scans for installed mIRC client.
-If it's detected Swen then modifies the script.ini file by adding its propagation procedures.
-Whereupon the scrip.ini file sends the infected file from the Windows directory to all users that connect to the now-infected IRC channel.
+If it's detected Swen then modifies the script.ini file by adding its propagation

 Propagation via LAN

 The worm scans all available drives.
-If it finds a network drive it copies itself there in the following folders under a random name:
+If it finds a network drive it copies itself there in the following folders under

-windows\all users\start menu\programs\startup
+windows\all users\start menu\programs\startup windows\start menu\programs\startup winme\all users\start

-win95\all users\start menu\programs\startup
+menu\programs\startup winme\start menu\programs\startup win95\all users\start menu\programs\startup win95\start menu\programs\startup win98\all

-document and settings\all users\start menu\programs\startup
+users\start menu\programs\startup win98\start menu\programs\startup document and settings\all users\start menu\programs\startup document

-document and settings\administrator\start menu\programs\startup
+and settings\default user\start menu\programs\startup document and settings\administrator\start menu\programs\startup winnt\profiles\all

-winnt\profiles\default user\start menu\programs\startup
+users\start menu\programs\startup winnt\profiles\default user\start menu\programs\startup winnt\profiles\administrator\start

-winnt\profiles\administrator\start menu\programs\startup
+menu\programs\startup

 Other